 Learn about Japan with Mimiko in this charming picture book that takes the reader through the sights and cuisine of Tokyo. [picture book, ages 4 and up]

 With Japanese words throughout, this is a sweet and gentle story of a little girl, Momo (peach in Japanese), who is excited to use her new present of an umbrella and new rain boots. [picture book, ages 4-8]

-I tire a little of all the WWII internment story lines.
-I do think it’s important, but there is more to the Japanese American experience that just that period of time.
-When I found this book at the library, I was surprised that Allen Say wrote middle grade fiction.
+I tire a little of all the WWII internment storylines.
+I do think it’s important, but there is more to the Japanese American experience than just that period of time.
+When I found this book at the library, I was surprised that Allen Say wrote middle-grade fiction.
 I always thought of him as a picture book illustrator and author.
-I read the book, expecting not to like it and was pleasantly surprised to find that it kept my interest.
-First of all, though the book is set in post WWII Japan, the book focuses on a coming-of-age story of a middle grade boy who is unusual for many reasons.
+I read the book, expecting not to like it, and was pleasantly surprised to find that it kept my interest.
+First of all, though the book is set in post-WWII Japan, the book focuses on a coming-of-age story of a middle-grade boy who is unusual for many reasons.
 His mother comes from a Samurai aristocratic background but married a Korean.
 Then got divorced!
 That is very unusual for this time.
 And the boy is determined to apprentice with a famous cartoonist.
 I wondered if the story rang so true because it was Say’s own story.
-I finished the book, satisfied by a good read and then researched it.
-Yes, it is his own story and what a fascinating person he is! [chapter book, ages 9-14]
+I finished the book, satisfied with a good read, and then researched it.
+Yes, it is his own story, and what a fascinating person he is! [chapter book, ages 9-14]

 An Illustrated History of Japan by Shigeo Nishimura